What is coffee roasting?

 |Dark brown||Shiny||40-35||French, Espresso|

 |Very dark brown||Very shiny||35-30||Italian, Dark French|

-Mistobox, a coffee subscription business, claims that they use an algorithm that can match an individuals taste to a specific score, and send them only those roasts.
+Mistobox claims that they use an algorithm that can match an individuals taste to a specific score, and send them only those roasts.
 Check out their article on coffee roasting!

 In summary - Fire.
 Robots.
 Lasers!

 As we mentioned above, solubility plays the most crucial role in coffee extraction.
 As a roast becomes more developed, it becomes more soluble, as the compounds begin breaking down further, allowing them to more quickly bond with the water molecules.
 Whether this solubility is a good thing or a bad thing depends on the skill of the roaster.
 Either way, a darker roasted bean will need a lot less time to extract than a lighter roasted choice.
 So, we recommend dosing down a dark roasted coffee and limiting the extraction time.

 We've made a detailed video that explains how to do just that!